-Emphasis of Matters
+Emphasis of Matter

-We draw the attention to Note No. 10 in the financial statements which indicate that the company has accumulated losses which are more than fifty percent of its Net worth and the net worth has been fully eroded, the company has incurred a net cash loss during the current year and the previous year(s) and the company current liabilities have exceeded its current assets at the balance sheet date.
-These conditions, along with other matters set forth in Note No.10; indicate the existence of a material uncertainty that may cast significant doubt about the company ability to continue as a going concern.
+We draw the attention to Note No.14. in the financial statements which indicates that the company has accumulated losses which are more than fifty percent of its net worth and the net worth has been fully eroded.
+The company has incurred a net cash loss during the current year and the previous year(s).
+These conditions, along with other matters set forth in Note No.14 indicate the existence of a material uncertainty that may cast significant doubt about the company's ability to continue as a going concern.
 However, the financial statements of the company have been prepared on a going concern basis for the reasons stated in the said Note.